mechmotum/skijumpdesign/docs/build-jump.rst

 Example EFH Jump Design
 =======================

-The following page describes how to construct a typical equivalent fall height ski jump landing surface using the ``skijumpdesign`` API.
+The following page describes how to construct a constant equivalent fall height ski jump landing surface using the ``skijumpdesign`` API.
 Make sure to :ref:`install <install>` the library first.

 Approach
 ========

-Start by creating a 20 meter length of an approach surface (also called the in-run) which is flat and has a downward slope angle of 20 degrees.
+Start by creating a 25 meter length of an approach path (also called the in-run) which is flat and has a downward slope angle of 20 degrees.
 The resulting surface can be visualized with the ``FlatSurface.plot()`` method.